 The tomato is almost the universal garden vegetable.
 Ask any gardener, beginner or veteran, what will be in their vegetable garden and the tomato will be on the list.
 To get that perfect tomato, though, takes some determination to outwit the weather.

 We have a short growing season.
-Our last frost date is May 15 and our first fall frost date is around September 15.
-Because tomatoes are frost sensitive they usually aren’t transplanted out in the garden before the end of May, which gives us about 75 days to grow a plant to maturity.
-That means we have to plant tomatoes that say they can ripen in 75 days or less on the label.
+Our last frost date is May 15 and our first fall frost date is around Sept.
+15. Because tomatoes are frost sensitive they usually aren’t transplanted out in the garden before the end of May, which gives us about 75 days to grow a plant to maturity.
+That means we have to plant tomatoes that can ripen in 75 days or less according to the label.
 Unfortunately many of the popular tomatoes, including heirlooms, don’t mature that quickly.
-Case in point: Brandywine tomatoes are an 85-95 day tomato, so we have to get an unusually long summer for them to ripen before frost.

 Another challenge is that tomatoes need at least 55 degree nights to set fruit.
 We don’t generally get those temperatures until mid-July through mid-August, a fairly short window of opportunity.
 So even if we get warm days, cold nights will set back flower production.
 Buying that large, blooming plant in May won’t get you fruit any earlier.
 The plant will just drop the flowers.

 Lastly, our June weather is iffy enough that plants sometimes can’t mature enough to be ready to flower by mid-July’s warmer days and nights.
 Last year June was cold and wet and that set back many plants to the point that they weren’t ready to flower when the heat arrived.
 It took another two to three weeks for them to catch up, and by then the warm part of the summer was waning.
 Thankfully we had a long, warm fall to ripen them up.
 Unfortunately, this year is beginning to look like a repeat of last year.